If you don’t like this version of the Levain Copycat – try my first go ’round which seems to be quite popular.

 My original copycat came from watching that now famous Throwdown episode, over and over, and every.single.time I slo-mo’d the sugars being added, they looked to be equal amounts.
 However, there have been other shows these ladies have been on, and what you see and hear is always a little different each time, which makes perfect sense, since this is a recipe they came up with and want to keep under wraps.

 Now that’s more like it!

 An extra cup of flour and any addition or change in leavenings make a huge difference in a cookie (see experimentation photos above and Alton Brown’s 6 million variations on chocolate chip cookies)!
 This is why baking is called a science.
 Why else would there be such a variety of textures, sizes, heights ( eg: flat and crispy, flat and chewy, cakey, puffy etc) of basic chocolate chip cookies all over the nation/world?
-Your basic, non-gluten free, non-vegan chocolate chip cookie contains pretty much the same ingredients – butter (or shortening – bleccch) solid or melted, white sugar, brown sugar, flour and chocolate chips.
+Your basic, non-gluten free, non-vegan chocolate chip cookie contains pretty much the same ingredients – butter (or shortening – bleccch) solid or melted, white sugar, brown sugar, eggs, flour and chocolate chips.
 Salt is sometimes (and should be) added, as is vanilla extract.

 However, the leavenings and amount of flour play a huge part in turning your cookies into what you want them to be as does the amount of sugar(s), fats and any other flavorings you add, but again, we’re talking your basic chocolate chip cookie here.
-To put it simply, every basic chocolate chip cookie recipe that contains butter, white sugar, brown sugar, flour and chocolate chips, is not a rip-off of the infamous Tollhouse cookie.
+To put it simply, every basic chocolate chip cookie recipe that contains butter, white sugar, brown sugar, eggs, flour and chocolate chips, is not a rip-off of the infamous Tollhouse cookie.